11 Signs You're Doing Well Financially in Your 40s

 Kaspars Grinvalds/Adobe relaxed man with laptop on the beach

-If you haven’t achieved the milestones on this list, now is the time to buckle down and make a solid plan to build up your savings.
+If you haven’t achieved the milestones on this list, now is the time to buckle down and make a solid plan to grow your savings.

 Planning for retirement is a decades-long process.
 Even if you plan to delay retirement, things can happen that could force you to retire early.
 Health problems can arise, and life circumstances can change.